marionsch/PCBS-Old_Press_Article_Classification/README.md

 # PCBS-Old_Press_Article_Classification
-In this project, word2vec is used to classify press articles from a newspaper according to their subjects
+In this project, word2vec is used to classify press articles from a newspaper according to their subjects.

 The aim of this project is to analyse old press articles.
 The database is the newspaper "Le Matin".
 This newspaper was published in Normandy since the 80s.
 It was recently digitized so jason files are available with the titles of articles and their contents.